 STEP 2: Navigate to the datasheet you want to use.

-From your project homepage, click on the yellow “Submit Data” tab.
+From your project homepage, click on the yellow “Datasheets” tab.
 Select the datasheet you want to change from your list and click “Edit” and you will be directed to the Datasheet Creator screen.

-STEP 3: In the Locations section, select the Predefined radio button.
+STEP 3: In the “Location Format” section, select the “List of Locations” button.

-Step 4: Navigate to the “Add Location” button.
+Step 4: Navigate to the “Location Format” section.

-Scroll to the “Predefined Locations” section, and click “Add Location”.
-This will bring you to the “Add Predefined Location to Datasheet” popup screen where you can create a new location by inputting the location name, latitude and longitude.
+This will bring you to the “Create a List of Locations” popup screen where you can create a new location by inputting the location name, latitude and longitude.
 Alternatively, you can add an existing location to your datasheet by choosing from the dropdown list.

 ProTip: Check the list of existing locations in your datasheet before you create a new one.
 The system will check for duplicate locations and report an error if you accidentally try to add the same predefined location to your list twice.

-STEP 5: Use the blue “Preview” button to preview your datasheet.
+STEP 5: Use the blue “Save and Return to Datasheet” button to preview your datasheet.

 You will now be oriented back to your Project Profile.
-You can go back and make changes as much as needed.
+This step ensures that your participants can view your new location and updated Datasheet.

 ProTip: Contact our team for assistance creating awesome datasheets to satisfy the goals of your project.